bazel-contrib/rules_nodejs/docs/repositories.md

 ## @nodejs

-This repository is created by calling the `node_repositories` function in your `WORKSPACE` file.
+This repository is created by calling the `nodejs_repositories` function in your `WORKSPACE` file.
 It contains the node, npm, and npx programs.

 As always, `bazel query` is useful for learning about what targets are available.